ComPDFKit/compdfkit-pdf-sdk-windows/README.md

 ### 2.4.2 Integrate ComPDFKit PDF SDK into your projects

 1. Copy the ***"ComPDFKit.Desk.dll"*** and ***"ComPDFKit.Viewer.dll"*** DLL files and ***"x64"*** or ***"x86"*** folder depending on your build configurations in the ***"lib"*** folder to the project ***"PdfViewer"*** folder.

+2. Add ComPDFKit PDF SDK dynamic library to **References**.
+In order to use ComPDFKit PDF SDK APIs in the project, you must first add a reference to it.